-Nappa leather is the name given to the smoothest quality leather, which can be made from any animal hide being cow, sheep or goat.
+Nappa leather is the name given to the smoothest quality leather, which can be made from any animal hide being cow, sheep, or goat.
 Kid goat and calfskin’s hide being the most preferred.
 The main difference is the tanning process which is distinctive in nature in regards to the other quality leathers.
-It is tanned using chromium or aluminium sulfate which gives the leather a soft and durable nature.
-The leather is used in various products including apparel, bags, shoes and automobile upholstery.
+It is tanned using chromium or aluminum sulfate which gives the leather a soft and durable nature.
+The leather is used in various products including leather jackets and other leather apparel, bags, shoes, and automobile upholstery.

 Why is it Called Nappa Leather?

 Nappa; a name derived for a city in 1847 by Nathan Coombs.
 It was generally a local native American word used to describe a city in California by 2 native tribes hence naming it Napa, California.